-The following is a list of suggested readings that provide insights into the art and craft of teaching, the dynamics of university settings, and research in the field of teaching and learning.
+The following is a list of readings that provide insights into the art and craft of teaching, the dynamics of university settings, and research in the field of teaching and learning.
 This is not a comprehensive list but would provide a good start on a bookshelf (traditional bookshelf or tablet reader bookshelf) of books on effective teaching.
 Please email me if you have suggestions of other books to add to the list.

 Arum, Richanrd and Roksa, Josipa (2011).
 Academically Adrift: Limited Learning on College Campuses.
 University of Chicago Press.